 581-022-2505 Alternative Education Programs

+(1) For the purposes of this rule, “alternative education” is defined as public or private alternative schools or programs whose primary mission is to serve students whose academic, social, emotional, and/or behavioral needs are not being met by a traditional program or school.

+(a) Alternative education is designed to best serve these students’ educational needs and interests through small classes and individualized attention, while assisting students to achieve the academic standards of the school district and the state through varied instructional interventions, strategies, and techniques.

+(b) Alternative education may be responsive to students’ needs by providing, for example, unique programming, non-traditional hours, hybrid, or virtual experiences for students.

-(1) Sections (2)–(9) of this rule apply to each public or private alternative education program approved by a school district board on or after July 1, 2007.
+(c) Sections (2)–(9) of this rule apply to each public or private alternative education program approved by a school district board on or after July 1, 2007.
 For the purposes of this rule, the term "program" includes "school."

 (2) In order to provide innovative and more flexible ways of educating children, school districts may establish alternative education options within the public school system.